myaut/dtrace-stap-book/book/app/proc.md

 ```
 	pid1449:libc:__read:entry
 ```
 In this example entry point of `__read()` function from standard C library is patched for process with PID=1449.
-You may use `return` as name for return probes, or hexademical number -- in this case it will represent an instruction offset inside that function.
+You may use `return` as name for return probes, or hexadecimal number -- in this case it will represent an instruction offset inside that function.

 If you need to trace binary file of application itself, you may use `a.out` as module name in probe specification.
 To make specifying PID of tracing process easier, DTrace provides special macro `$target` which is replaced with PID passed from `-p` option or with PID of command which was run with `-c` option:
 ```